-To ensure good voice and video quality, L2 and L3 networking equipment must support QoS mechanisms, and the switches and routers should be configured as per the recommendations shown in the Network Assessment section.
+To ensure good voice and video quality, L2 and L3 networking equipment must support QoS mechanisms, and the switches and routers should be configured as per the recommendations shown in QoS, network assessment, and end-point configuration.

 To increase system availability, L2 and L3 redundancy and resiliency mechanisms, and networking protocols should be employed.